Two women of color will compete to become Boston’s next mayor, marking historic shift

 “Boston is not a city yet that is prepared to move a Black candidate into City Hall permanently without a major struggle,” said Dianne Wilkerson, a former state senator who supported Janey.
 Having “two really good Black candidates in the race at the same time” ended up diluting the Black community’s influence, she said.

-Imari Paris Jeffries is the executive director of King Boston, an organization that is building a memorial to Martin Luther King, Jr., in the center of the city.
+Imari Paris Jeffries is the executive director of King Boston, an organization that is building a memorial to the Rev. Martin Luther King Jr. in the center of the city.
 He said that in conversations with friends about the results, there was a “sense of sadness and definitely missed opportunity.”
 In a place like Boston — where memories of violent opposition to school desegregation are still fresh — having a Black mayoral candidate in the final contest “would have been monumental.”

-Wu’s victory is a watershed for Boston’s growing Asian community and reflects the swelling numbers of young, highly-educated people settling in the city.
+Wu’s victory is a watershed for Boston’s growing Asian community and reflects the swelling numbers of young, highly educated people settling in the city.
 Wu, 36, made a jubilant speech to supporters outside a brewery late Tuesday night after claiming victory.
 “My parents came to this country not speaking English, nothing in their pockets,” she said.
 “They never could have imagined that one day their daughter would get to seek the office of mayor of Boston.”

-Wu appeared to benefit from the support of younger and highly educated voters who liked her promise to tackle the spiraling cost of housing in the city through some form of rent control.
+Wu appeared to benefit from the support of younger and highly educated voters who liked her promise to tackle the rising cost of housing in the city through some form of rent control.

-Her campaign was buoyed by the relationships forged during her long tenure on the city council and her zest for retail politics.
+Her campaign was buoyed by the relationships forged during her long tenure on the City Council and her zest for retail politics.

 “She is a young woman of color who pounds the pavement in a way that is a very traditional style of politics and politicking,” said Katharine Lusk, co-director of the Boston University Initiative on Cities.
 Wu is a reliable fixture at festivals, farmers markets and restaurant openings across Boston, Lusk said.